ESIPFed/science-on-schema.org/guides/Dataset.md

 #### Tier 1.
 Simple list of variable names

-The simplest approach is to provide a schema:name and a text description of the variable.
-The schema:name should match the label associated with the variable in the dataset serialization (e.g. the column name in a CSV file).
-If the variable name in the dataset does not clearly convey the variable concept, a more human-intelligible name can be provide using schema:alternateName.
+The simplest approach is to provide a `schema:name` and a textual description of the variable.
+The `schema:name` should match the label associated with the variable in the dataset serialization (e.g. the column name in a CSV file).
+If the variable name in the dataset does not clearly convey the variable concept, a more human-intelligible name can be provide using `schema:alternateName`.
+The field `schema:description` is used to provide a definition of the variable/property/attribute that allows others to correctly understand and interpret the values.

 Example:
 <pre>